c4dm/c4dmpoole/input/ycart/a-maps.md

 <p>
 In the original PM files, the durations of the notes in ticks corresponded exactly to the note values from the score (except for ornaments).
-However, because some notes had to be adjusted to match exactly the MAPS durations, some note values in the A-MAPS MIDI files are not exact.
+However, because some onsets and offsets had to be adjusted to match exactly the MAPS durations, some note values in the A-MAPS MIDI files are not exact.
 </p>